Aliw02/ChatWithPdfByAI/README.md

    - `/merge` - Merge multiple PDF files.
    - `/split` - Split a PDF file.
    - `/convert` - Convert images to PDF.
-   - `/extract` - Extract text from a PDF file.

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request.